-October 2014 – ‘Het kaasmuisje‘ (‘Little Cheese Mouse’), a short story about Daan and his friends at the out-of-school care, and their plan to keep a little mouse safe from Mauw the cat and, of course, Ms. Aicha.
-‘Het kaasmuisje’ (‘Little Cheese Mouse’) will be published in the read-aloud anthology Het grote voorleesboek voor rond de 5 jaar (The Big Read-Aloud Book for 5-Year-Olds).
-The book is scheduled to come out in October 2014.
+‘Het kaasmuisje‘ (‘Little Cheese Mouse’), a short story about Daan and his friends at the out-of-school care, and their plan to keep a little mouse safe from Mauw the cat and, of course, Ms. Aicha.
+‘Het kaasmuisje’ (‘Little Cheese Mouse’) is published in the read-aloud anthology Het grote voorleesboek voor rond de 5 jaar (The Big Read-Aloud Book for 5-Year-Olds)

 November 2013 – ‘Het Kerstdiner‘ (‘The Christmas Dinner’), a short story about Boris who rather plays computer games than helping his flu-ridden mom with the preparations for Christmas.
 Just as he is winning his game, he spots the shopping list.
 And his mom is already on her way to the supermarket, with a cold, in the rain.
 ‘Het kerstdiner’ (‘The Christmas Dinner’) was published in the read-aloud anthology Kerstverhalen (Christmas Stories) by Ploegsma Children’s Books.